meroxa/cli/docs/cmd/md/meroxa_resources_create.md

-      --ca-cert string       trusted certificates for verifying resource --client-cert string   client certificate for authenticating to the resource --client-key string    client private key for authenticating to the resource -h, --help                 help for resource
+      --ca-cert string       trusted certificates for verifying resource --client-cert string   client certificate for authenticating to the resource --client-key string    client private key for authenticating to the resource -h, --help                 help for create
   -m, --metadata string      resource metadata
       --password string      password
       --ssl                  use SSL